 I prefer to continue along Carrera del Darro until it turns into Plaza Nueva.
 Wander the streets above Plaza Nueva and behind the cathedral.
 You’ll quickly discover this area is packed with tapas restaurants that are filled with hungry patrons.

 Do as the locals do and start your tapas crawl around 9:00 pm.
-Have a glass of a sangria and a tapas or two before moving on to the next place.
+Have a sangria and a tapas or two before moving on to the next place.

 Alhambra Palace

-Start the second day of your Granada itinerary with a bang at one of the top sights in all of Europe.
+Start day 2 of your Granada itinerary with a bang at one of the top sights in all of Europe.
 The Alhambra Palace is one of the greatest Moorish palaces in the world and was the last stronghold of the Moors before the Christians took over.

 The Alhambra is a complex of buildings, gardens, and courtyards.
 There is a lot to see and you could easily spend all day here.
 Because time is limited during your 2 days in Granada, plan on 4 hours to have enough time to see all the sights and wander the grounds.